lanternadev/lanternadev/README.md

 # Mike Gallagher
-## [SharePoint], [Microsoft 365 & Copilot Consulting], [AI Development & RAG Pipelines], [PowerShell & Automation]
+## SharePoint & Microsoft 365 Consulting, AI Development, PowerShell & Automation

 As a former Senior Premier Field Engineer at Microsoft and a SharePoint consultant with over 25 years of experience, I’ve helped organizations design and implement enterprise-scale intranets and information management systems.
-My work spans both information architecture—structuring content through metadata, taxonomy, and governance—and systems architecture, including infrastructure design, automation, and deployment at scale.

-In addition to deep experience with on-premises environments, I work with Microsoft 365 and SharePoint Online—automating deployments, managing content lifecycles, and supporting hybrid environments to simplify operations and ensure long-term maintainability.
+In addition to lots of experience with on-premises environments, I work with Microsoft 365 and SharePoint Online - automating deployments, managing content lifecycles, and supporting hybrid environments to simplify operations and ensure long-term maintainability.

 Specialising in:
-- SharePoint (on-prem & online) with deep PowerShell automation
+- SharePoint (on-prem & online) with PowerShell automation
 - Designing and optimising Microsoft 365 solutions with governance, security, and usability in balance
 - Architecting scalable, high-performance intranet and digital workplace solutions

-I’m passionate about PowerShell, SharePoint, Microsoft 365, SQL Server, Azure, Azure DevOps, Python, AI—and much more.
+I’m passionate about PowerShell, SharePoint, Microsoft 365, SQL Server, Azure, Azure DevOps, Python, AI - and much more.

-My primary focus is the **automated management of Microsoft 365 and SharePoint**.

-In my spare time, I build digital tools to support my research in **Early Modern European History**.

 ### 🛠️ Recent Projects